youyanggu/covid19_projections/index.md

 We present a new, simple model that estimates true infections in the US.
-We have estimates for all US states (50 + DC + 4 territories) and all US counties (3,138).
+We have estimates for all US states (50 + DC + 4 territories) and all 3,000+ US counties.

 Our infections estimates include all infected individuals of the SARS-CoV-2 virus, not just those that took a COVID-19 test and tested positive.
 As of November, we estimate the true number of infected individuals in the US to be roughly 2-5x higher than the reported cases (20-50% detection rate).
 See our writeup, [Estimating True Infections](/estimating-true-infections), for a more detailed look into this subject.
 To get a sense of the number of individuals that are actively infectious, we recommend dividing the *"currently infected"* estimate by 2-4.